Zinc is an important micronutrient for health of immune system, healing of wounds , protein and DNA synthesis and division of cells.

 *Adequate Intake (AI)

 Vegans tend to have lower intakes and lower zinc status in comparison to non-vegans1.
-Yet, zinc from plant foods is not as bioavailable compared to the zinc found in animal-based foods and as such vegans should aim for higher intakes that RDA in my opinion.
+Zinc from plant foods is not as bioavailable compared to the zinc found in animal-based foods and as such vegans should aim for higher intakes that RDA in my opinion.
 The Institute of Medicine suggests 50% higher requirement for vegetarian, especially strict vegetarians2.

 Examples of plant based sources: